-Live at Birth was a project at Bwindi Community Hospital in Uganda supported by Sustain for Life and Comic Relief that addressed the issues of maternal and child health in the region and promoted an innovative insurance scheme that will brought about more equitable healthcare for all members of the community served by the hospital.
+The Live at Birth was a project at Bwindi Community Hospital in Uganda supported by Sustain for Life and Comic Relief that addressed the issues of maternal and child health in the region.
+It promoted an innovative insurance scheme that brought about more equitable healthcare for all members of the community served by the hospital.
 This project grew out of the Child Healthcare Access Programme (CHAP) previously supported by Sustain for Life.

 The context for Live at Birth